arnobk/aust-notice-board/README.md

 # AUST NOTICE BOARD

 ###### Description
 This is an unofficial app for viewing notice of Ahsanullah University of Science and University.
-This app fetch latest notice inside it from [aust.edu](http://www.aust.edu/news_events.htm) and display in a listview.
-Allowing users to view details of the notice.
+This app fetch latest notice inside it from [aust.edu](http://www.aust.edu/news_events.htm) and display in a listview allowing users to view details of the notice and now packed with Push Notification.
+Get all the latest notice delivered into your device as soon as it is posted!

 ## Changelog